mdozmorov/MachineLearning_notes/README.md

 ## DL Papers

+- [2020: A Year Full of Amazing AI papers- A Review](https://github.com/louisfb01/Best_AI_paper_2020) - A curated list of the latest breakthroughs in AI by release date with a clear video explanation, link to a more in-depth article, and code

 - [awesome-deepbio](https://github.com/gokceneraslan/awesome-deepbio) - A curated list of awesome deep learning publications in the field of computational biology

 - [Deep Learning Papers Reading Roadmap](https://github.com/floodsung/Deep-Learning-Papers-Reading-Roadmap) - Deep Learning papers reading roadmap for anyone who are eager to learn this amazing tech!